The Market Line at Essex Crossing: Developers Envision the World’s Next Great Public Market

 “New Yorkers love to shop on the street,” Mehra explained.
 “We don’t want to see malls.
 You don’t want to feel like you’re in a basement, and if we’re really doing a public market, how do you bring architecture in that will feel like a grand space?”
 What their design firm, SHoP Architects, came up with, was a two-level promenade with a 40-foot wall of glass (they call it the light scoop) woven through the Market Line.
 The first floor is below ground, while the second floor is at street level.
 So the entire space will be exposed to natural light, as will the Broome Street Gardens, a 9,000 sq. ft. quasi-public indoor space that will float above the market.
 On the western end of the promenade, near Essex Street, there will be a 60-foot high, cathedral-like ceiling.

-While there will be a heavy concentration of food-related businesses, the market will be more than a food hall.
+While there will be a lot of food-related businesses, the market will be more than a food hall.
 The developers are aiming for a diverse retail mix, including clothing boutiques, artisans, galleries and service providers like watch repair and beauty shops.
 They’re also trying to attract food, art and technology incubators as part of a structured entrepreneurship program.

-Delancey Street Associates is not anticipating signing any leases with big national retailers for the Market Line.
+Delancey Street Associates is not planning on signing any leases with big national retailers for the Market Line.
 “They are not going to be names you will see anywhere else,” said Mehra.
 “They will be guys that, if you know them, you know them from other New York City neighborhoods because they’re the best at what they do.”

 A main goal of the project is to foster creativity and entrepreneurship on the Lower East Side.
 The market will be focused on micro-retail.
 You’ll see a small number of larger operators, including a 3,000 sq. ft. beer hall on the lower level.
 But spaces in the Market Line will be on average 150-350 sq. ft.
 Some will be as small as 40 sq. ft.
 The idea is to create opportunities for startups and other independent businesses by offering them smaller and, therefore, more affordable spaces.
 “Not every tenant can pay the same,” Mehra explained.
 “Our rent will be adjusted so we can bring all of those diverse users in.
 The guys who have high margin businesses (like restaurants) can pay more and the (other) guys… they’ll pay much less.”

 The first part of the Market Line (on Site 2) is scheduled for completion in 2018.
-The developers aren’t anticipated to break ground on the second phase of construction (including sites 3 and 4) until the year 2017, meaning it will be a long while before the full vision is realized.
+The developers aren’t expected to break ground on the second phase of construction (including sites 3 and 4) until the year 2017, meaning it will be a long while before the full vision is realized.
 But three years from now, we’ll start to get a good feel for the project.
 At that time, the New Essex Street Market is set to open for business along with another 40 or so retailers in the lower level promenade.

 To complement the Essex Market, those first shops will be more heavily focused on food than the other sites.
 Mehra said, “I think it’s going to be an extension of what they (already) have there.
 We’ll have vendors across all spectrums.”
 You’ll find, for example, a lower cost butcher as well as one selling organic and specialty meats.
 Shoppers will still be able to purchase affordable produce, but there will likely be an exotic fruit stand.
 “It should be a microcosm of the Lower East Side,” Mehra said, “and it should address the local population.
 That’s really our focus.
 We want the locals to be there because that’s what makes it a public market.
 Otherwise it could be anywhere — It becomes like a shopping mall.
 It needs to feel like the Lower East Side.”